 Getting into the world of recording can seem daunting, but there’s never been a better time to do it.
 There are plenty of decent XLR mics out there for novice podcasters, and even rock-solid professional units are a little more attainable than they once were.
 However, recording is a very expensive endeavor, and one you can screw up.
 It’s entirely possible to buy the wrong equipment and be stuck saving up money to fix the problem—for example, many people buy the extremely good Scarlett 2i2 USB microphone interface, and try to pair a microphone with it that needs a lot more gain than it can provide.
 That’s where the Cloud Microphones CL-1 Cloudlifter comes in.

 What is the Cloud Microphones CL-1 Cloudlifter?

-In short, the Cloud Microphones CL-1 Cloudlifter provides gain for your dynamic mic properly without forcing you to throw out your USB interface—it boosts the microphone’s signal before it gets to the interface.
-If you’ve noticed your recordings are very quiet or that turning the gain up makes them very noisy, an in-line preamp like the CL-1 Cloudlifter can help you out.
+In short, the Cloud Microphones CL-1 Cloudlifter provides gain for your dynamic or ribbon mic without forcing you to throw out your USB interface—it boosts the microphone’s signal before it gets to the interface.
+If you’ve noticed your recordings are very quiet or that turning the gain up makes them very noisy, an in-line gain booster like the CL-1 Cloudlifter can help you out.

 This product exists mostly because there’s a strange idea out there that you absolutely need a high-end mic like the Shure SM7B or Electro-Voice RE 20 to get good sounding recordings, and that’s simply not true.
-While they are incredible microphones, every step of your recording needs to be appropriately managed.
+While they are incredible microphones, every step of your recording chain needs to be appropriately managed.
 If it isn’t, you won’t be getting the results you want.

-The CL-1 Cloudlifter rescues people with mismatched equipment by using your interface’s phantom power (that 48V button on the front).
-When you toggle the phantom power, the CL-1 Cloudlifter will convert that into roughly 25dB of gain without adding much noise.
+The CL-1 Cloudlifter rescues people with mismatched equipment by using your interface’s phantom power (that +48V button on the front).
+When you enable the phantom power, the CL-1 Cloudlifter will convert that into roughly 25dB of gain without adding much noise.
 However, keep in mind that the power available to your interface is limited by your computer: if you’re not using a port that can carry enough current, you’ll run into issues.